 Pseudarthrosis risk factors

-- Smoking — The chemicals in nicotine decrease circulation and retard bone growth.
-Studies show that the rate of pseudarthrosis in smokers is nearly twice as high as in non-smokers.
+- Smoking — The chemicals in nicotine decrease circulation and stunt bone growth.
+Studies show that the rate of Pseudarthrosis in smokers is nearly twice as high as in non-smokers.

 Pseudarthrosis can be one of the more painful spinal fusion complications because it causes symptoms similar to a bone fracture and can lead to nerve compression.
-A second surgery may be necessary to correct the problem.
+If this occurs, a second surgery may be necessary to correct the problem.